-- 5.2.2 A Data Provider must take all reasonable steps to avoid adverse impact on the operation of the IPND and on becoming aware of a problem must immediately notify the IPND Manager of the impact and provide reasonable assistance in resolving the problem. - 5.2.3 A Data Provider must take all reasonable steps to avoid adverse impact on the accuracy, completeness and currency of the data it provides on behalf of a CSP. - 5.2.4 A Data Provider must take all reasonable steps to avoid adverse impact on the accuracy, completeness and currency of another Data Provider's data. - 5.2.5 Any Data Provider or CSP who becomes aware or is made aware of having caused adverse impact on the PNCD of another Data Provider or CSP must immediately notify the IPND Manager and provide all reasonable assistance in resolving the problem.
+- send updated PNCD to the IPND Manager within 1 Business Day of the discrepancy being identified. - 5.2.4 Where a CSP has identified a discrepancy in the PNCD held by the IPND Manager under clause 5.2.2 they must keep the following records: - (a) total number of Numbers with a List Code discrepancy; - (b) total number of Numbers with a Listed Entry List Code in the CSP's customer records database but an Unlisted Entry List Code in PNCD held by the IPND Manager; - (c) total number of Numbers with an Unlisted Entry List Code in the CSP's customer records database but a Listed Entry List Code in PNCD held by the IPND Manager; - (d) date/s the discrepancies were identified; and - (e) date/s the updated PNCD was sent to the IPND Manager in accordance with clause 5.2.3. - 5.2.5 A CSP that has identified discrepancies in the PNCD held by the IPND Manager under clause 5.2.2 must keep the records required in clause 5.2.4 for at least the past 12 months. - 5.2.6 A Data Provider must take all reasonable steps to avoid adverse impact on the operation of the IPND and on becoming aware of a problem must immediately notify the IPND Manager of the impact and provide reasonable assistance in resolving the problem. - 5.2.7 A Data Provider must take all reasonable steps to avoid adverse impact on the accuracy, completeness and currency of the data it provides on behalf of a CSP. - 5.2.8 A Data Provider must take all reasonable steps to avoid adverse impact on the accuracy, completeness and currency of another Data Provider's data. - 5.2.9 Any Data Provider or CSP who becomes aware or is made aware of having caused adverse impact on the PNCD of another Data Provider or CSP must immediately notify the IPND Manager and provide all reasonable assistance in resolving the problem.